williaz/TechRefresher/AWS.md

     - manual scaling
     - per the demand: CloudWatch
     - per schedule: time
-  - scaling policy: one for up,one for down
+  - scaling policy: one policy for up,one for down
   - prvide min and max num of instance
   - simple scaling
     - based on only one scaling adj